 This diagram illustrates the indicator selection process.

 The indicator selection process and activities of the Shared Health Priorities work are divided into 6 steps.

 Steps 1 through 3 took place between October 2017 and February 2018.

 Step 1 involved scans and assessments, validated by federal/provincial/territorial work groups.
 They assessed the state of services, measures, and information standards and systems.
 The CIHI and federal/provincial/territorial work groups reviewed and validated the information.

 Step 2 involved engagement with federal/provincial/territorial governments, stakeholders and the public.
 CIHI engaged with federal/provincial/territorial governments, sector stakeholders, measurement experts, patients and the public.
 CIHI gathered information on priorities to set principles that will guide indicator selection.

 Step 3 involved discussion and assessment of indicators.
-The CIHI and federal/provincial/territorial work groups prioritized existing measures that could be used to measure access to mental health and addiction and home and community care services.
+The CIHI and federal/provincial/territorial work groups prioritized existing measures that could be used to measure access to mental health and addictions and home and community care services.
 They identified information gaps where new measures are required.

 Step 6 is expected to start in late 2018 or early 2019.

 This final step will involve indicator development and ongoing reporting.
 This will include defining the methodology for all indicators and developing data sources for new indicators.
 Annual reporting to Canadians will start in 2019 for the selected indicators that are defined and have existing supporting data.
 More indicators will be added yearly as they become available for different provinces and territories.